 What is the back of house?

-Back of house staff
+Back of house locations

 Kitchen manager

 Usually, one of the first people you see in the back of house is the kitchen manager.
-The kitchen manager is responsible for all back of house operations.
+The kitchen manager is responsible for all back-of-house operations.
 They hire employees, ensure the restaurant is up to code with food safety and even jump in on the action when the kitchen is very busy.

 Executive chef